vmalep/witty/README.md

 <h1>Witty</h1>

- <p>Our project is a single page app called "Witty" .
-Witty allows you to learn and expand your knowledge on different topics in a funny way.</p>
+ <p>The project is a single page app named "Witty" .
+ Witty allows you to learn and expand your knowledge depending on the topic you choose.</p>

 <a href="https://witty-quiz.netlify.app//">View Project</a>